 After the surgery, the patient is required to remain in the Intensive Care Unit (ICU) for some days, after which he/she remains in the hospital for a rest period of about 4-6 weeks.
 A breathing tube is put in place to help with the breathing.
 A line administering pain relief is inserted into the vein and the patient is constantly monitored.

-Patients who have undergone heart surgery benefit from a comprehensive, structured rehabilitation program which includes exercise, dealing with stress, anxiety and depression, and reducing other risk factors.
-Recovery and long-term outlook depends on the patient and the particular procedure.
+Patients who have undergone heart surgery benefit from a comprehensive, structured rehabilitation program that includes exercise, dealing with stress, anxiety and depression, and reducing other risk factors.
+Recovery and the long-term outlook depend on the patient and the particular procedure.

 Infectious diseases refer to the illnesses caused by pathogens that get inside the…

 The Central Drugs Standard Control Organisation on September 6, 2022, approved the…